cjsheets/notes-compsci/docs/interview/security.md

 * Signature - signed combo of Base64URL encoded header + encoded paylod + secret

+**Q: Describe Secure and HTTP Only Cookies**

+**A:** Cookies are inherently vulnerable compared to the Web Storage API.
+Sensitive data should never be stored in cookies.
+Sending `Secure` with `Set-Cookie` forces the cookie to only be returned via HTTPS.
+HttpOnly prevents access from Document.cookie which protects against XSS.

+You can also scope a cookie with Domain and Path directives.

 ## Cross Origin

 **Q: Describe CORS**